Az3rate/aznet/PLANNING.md

 - Fixed missing import of closeDetailsPanel in terminal-commands.js, which prevented the project details panel from opening when using the cat command.
 - **Expected Behavior:** Clicking or typing `cat <project>` opens the project details panel on the right side as intended.
 - **User Action Required:** Please test by clicking or typing `cat lootmanager` (or another project).
 Confirm if the details panel opens as expected.
 If not, describe the result so we can inspect and resolve.
+- Terminal input field is now always rendered at the bottom, outside the scrollable output, for true terminal UX (2024-06-09).

 ## Project: AzNet Terminal Interface